-- 1. A summary of your project (No more than one page); - 2.
-Table of content (Listing every section and sub-section); - 3.
-List of abbreviations and acronyms that you have used in your report; - 4.
-Acknowledgements; and - 5.
-A short biography of the learners, the school and the community they come from.
+- 1 A summary of your project (No more than one page); - 2 Table of content (Listing every section and sub-section); - 3 List of abbreviations and acronyms that you have used in your report; - 4 Acknowledgements; and - 5 A short biography of the learners, the school and the community they come from.

-The Project Display
+The Project Display\\\

-- ♦ All learners must produce two (2) project posters, each maximum sized 96 cm (wide) x 200cm (high). - ◆ The display may include other demonstration material.
+- All learners must produce two (2) project posters, each maximum sized 96 cm (wide) X 200 cm (high), or one poster according to Stockholm specification. - The display may include other demonstration material.

-The portfolio must also contain the following: - ♦ Valid South African Birth Certificate(s), unabridged certificates or Identity Document(s). - ♦ Background information of the school (School Profile)
+The portfolio must also contain the following:

+- Valid South African Birth Certificate(s), unabridged certificates or Identity Document(s). - Background information of the school (School Profile)